cheukkijchan/typescript-url-shortener/README.md

-# typescript-url-shortener
+# URL shortener
 ## About this Project
-A Url shortener featuring custom slug/url stored on postgres database
+A Url shortener featuring custom slug/url stored on postgres database.

 ![fullstack-url-shortener](https://user-images.githubusercontent.com/48294756/153146517-109c9831-f781-42a4-a8db-ce8019986efd.png)